If you’re like most investors, you believe the worst of the 2008 debt crisis — and the Great Recession that followed — are over.

-That’s important, because on its way down, Washington will seek to nationalize part or all of your retirement assets, confiscate gold, and certainly tax you more and more.
+On its way down, Washington will seek to nationalize part or all of your retirement assets, confiscate gold, and certainly tax you more and more.

-Also keep in mind that history tells us that when governments and empires start to decline, they regularly unravel with terrifying speed.
+It’s not.
+In fact, history tells us that when governments and empires start to decline, they regularly unravel with terrifying speed.

 17 years for the British Empire …

 8 years for France …

 In every case … the people ignored the writing on the wall, thinking it couldn’t happen to them.

 In every case … the government feigned ignorance, swearing on a stack of bibles that the worst was over.